 Following are our ways of protecting your funds within the TradeStation family of companies:

 TradeStation Equity accounts – Held at TradeStation Securities, Inc.

 In addition, the SEC’s Rule 15c3-3 — the “Customer Protection Rule” — requires brokerage firms that have custody of customer assets to keep those assets separate from their own accounts.
 In other words, customers’ cash must be placed in a special, separate “reserve” account, and fully paid customer securities must be kept separate from firm and customer margin securities.
-As of March 31, 2018, TradeStation Securities, Inc. had approximately $1.31 billion of customer funds reserved and segregated in bank accounts clearly identified as customer funds in accordance with Rule 15c3-3.
-The amount required to be segregated is computed every week and any shortage needs to be deposited before 10:00 a.m. of the following business day.
+As of September 30, 2019, TradeStation Securities, Inc. had approximately $1.45 billion of customer funds reserved and segregated in bank accounts clearly identified as customer funds in accordance with Rule 15c3-3.
+The amount required to be segregated is computed weekly.
 As an additional safety precaution, TradeStation maintains funds in excess of the required amount to be segregated from its own proprietary funds.

 Your TradeStation equities accounts are further protected with SIPC insurance.
 SIPC insures your equities accounts up to $500,000, including $250,000 for cash.
 Beyond this, TradeStation has arranged for additional protection through Lloyd’s of London, insuring each account up to $24.5 million, subject to a $900,000 per account maximum for cash, with an aggregate firm limit of $300 million.
 For more information on SIPC coverage, we encourage you to visit the SIPC website.